Don't take my word for anything. - A Yogananda word, in Dietz 1998

 At home, Mukunda had been used to a large breakfast at nine o'clock.
 "Gone were the Calcutta years when I could rebuke the cook for a ten-minute delay."

 One day Mukunda fasted, and the next day there were many delicacies ready in the ashram.
 An appetising aroma filled the air.
 But all had to wait for the thin head of the ashram.
 He was on a train.

 "Lord hasten the train!"
 Mukunda prayed.

 It was getting dark before the leader entered the door.
-Yogananda greeted him with unfeigned joy, but the thin man wanted to bathe and meditate before food could be served.
+Mukunda greeted him with unfeigned joy, but the thin man wanted to bathe and meditate before food could be served.

 Shame spread within Mukunda, but he ventured a remark.
 "Suppose I never asked for food, and nobody gives me any.
 I should starve to death."

 "Die then!
 Die if you must, Mukunda! . . .
 Do not imagine that rice maintains you."